Sudan

 Capital: Khartoum

-1821: Ottoman-Egyptian rule begins in Sudan, leading to the establishment of Khartoum as the administrative capital.1885: Mahdist forces capture Khartoum, marking the end of the Ottoman-Egyptian administration.
+1821: Ottoman-Egyptian rule begins, and Khartoum is established as the administrative capital.1885: The Mahdist forces capture Khartoum, ending Ottoman-Egyptian rule.

-1898: Anglo-Egyptian rule is established after the Battle of Khartoum, restoring control to external powers.
+1898: The Anglo-Egyptian rule is established after the Battle of Khartoum, restoring control to external powers.

-Today: Khartoum stands as a center for trade, education, and culture in Sudan, showcasing its historical significance.
+Today: Khartoum is a center for trade, education, and culture, with a rich historical significance.

 Founded